 Threat to New Jersey: Low

-- In February 2016, al-Shabaab claimed an attack against a departing Daallo Airlines flight.
-The attack targeted Western intelligence officials and Turkish NATO forces, but it was unsuccessful in injuring anyone except the attacker, who had concealed a bomb inside a laptop.
 In 2010, federal authorities arrested New Jersey residents Mohamed Alessa and Carlos Almonte at John F. Kennedy International Airport in New York for attempting to travel to Somalia in support of al-Shabaab.
 Both men received sentences of over 20 years in prison.